Suggested Listening December 16, 2022

 Hoopla Recommend Album of the Week

-And from the album the song
+And from the album the hopeful classic:

 Have a great weekend,